Samhain – 1618

-‘You know,’ replies Joan, ‘the book sayeth the best time to gather is in moonlight, for efficacy.’
+‘You know,’ replies Joan, ‘the book sayeth the best time to gather is in moonlight, for it to work best.’

 ‘I hear nothing,’ replies Clem, ‘but the blasted wind.
 I tell ‘e, a blizzard be coming.
 We should be away to our beds!’

-Joan dismisses the noise as an illusion, but hears the cry again, louder this time, cutting through the sound of the storm.
+Joan dismisses the noise as an illusion, until she hears the cry again, louder this time, piercing through the sound of the storm.

 ‘You must have heard that!’ she cries, fighting her way through the forming snow drifts, letting the bawl guide her towards the standing stones.

 ‘Impossible,’ shouts Clem, stumbling after her.
 ‘It cannot be.’

-They run as best they can through the deepening snow, in the cry’s direction.
-Every so often they stop, listening for the location of the next cry.
-Clem sweeps the flaming torch he carries, in an arc, back and forth, to identify the source of the howl.
+They run as best they can through the deepening snow in the cry’s direction.
+Every so often they stop, listening for the location of the next sob.
+Clem sweeps the flaming torch he carries in an arc, back and forth, to identify the source of the howl.

 Amid the stones, the fire illuminates something wriggling in the snow.

 ‘God’s heart!’ exclaims Clem.
 ‘Stone me, it’s—’

 They fall to their knees beside a child, crawling in the snow.

 ‘It looks all right.
 No cuts or bruises,’ remarks Clem, ‘but naked, poor thing.
 So cold and stiff.
 Did someone leave her here to die?’

 ‘How could anyone be so cruel?
 It’s so tiny!’ replies Joan.